blocktion/json-to-table/README.md

-# @parallaxsolutions/json-to-table
+# @blocktion/json-to-table

 A powerful, modular React component for converting JSON data to navigable tables with advanced features like automatic column detection, theming, array merging, type detection, and sub-table navigation.
-This component is part of the **Blocktion SaaS project** ecosystem developed by [Parallax Solutions](https://parallaxsolutions.org).
+This component is part of the **Blocktion platform** ecosystem.

-> **Note**: This component is used in the Blocktion SaaS project (not yet released) and is now available as an open-source package for the React community.
+> **Note**: This component was originally developed for the [Blocktion platform](https://blocktion.io) - an intelligent workflow automation platform.
+We've open-sourced this component for anyone to use in their React projects.
+Read the [root folder README](../../README.md) to understand what Blocktion is.

 ## ✨ Features